soupwork/Linear-Algebra/README.md

 # Linear-Algebra
-# The start of a book for the not-so-gifted
+# The start of a guide for the not-so-gifted
 Math topics using python,long-hand work, and other tools

 Introduction